Copyright © 2001-25 Prem Kamble

 Contrary to popular belief, we have limited control over our actions.
 Despite the common assertion, "I am in control of myself," the reality is that much of our behavior is driven by forces beyond our conscious awareness.
 We are compelled to behave in certain ways, and we are seldom in full command.

 By exploring the workings of the subconscious mind and its impact on our behavior, we can gain a deeper understanding of ourselves and find inner peace.
-This understanding can also help us comprehend others better and improve our relationships.
+Understanding the role of the subconscious mind can also help us comprehend others better and improve our relationships.

 What is Subconscious Mind?